SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

 accuracy (error tolerance `<1e-4`) and `Rodas5` is better for high accuracy.
 Another choice at high accuracy is `RadauIIA5`.

-If the mass matrices are not constant, the Rosenbrock methods are not applicable.
+Non-constant mass matrices are not supported.
-In that case, `RadauIIA5` or BDF methods like `QBDF` tend to perform well, with `RadauIIA5` doing best for high accuracy.

 If the problem cannot be defined in mass matrix form, the recommended method for performance is `IDA` from the Sundials.jl package if you are solving problems with